-What did Jesus mean, the “Kingdom of God comes”?
+What did Jesus mean by the “Kingdom of God comes”?

 A study of the phrase “kingdom of God” in the New Testament showed, similar to an earthly kingdom, that it has a King, laws and citizens.
 Its King is God.
 Its laws are given in the Bible; Jesus used parables to explain how the kingdom of God works (Mark 4:26, 30; Luke 8:9-10).
 Its citizens are the saved (Mt.
 19:24; 21:31; Mark 4:11; 9:47; 10:14-15, 23-25; 12:34; Luke 6:20; 9:62; Acts 14:22).